locationtech/geogig/doc/manual/source/interaction/indexing-web-api.rst

             <bounds>Env[-180,180,-90,90]</bounds>
         </index>
     </response>

-List all indexes on the Points layer:
+List all indexes on the Points layer
 *************************************

 ::